 About the NAIC

-The National Association of Insurance Commissioners (NAIC) is the U.S. standard-setting and regulatory support organization created and governed by the chief insurance regulators from the 50 states, the District of Columbia and five U.S. territories.
+The (NAIC) is the U.S. standard-setting and regulatory support organization created and governed by the chief insurance regulators from the 50 states, the District of Columbia and five U.S. territories.
 Through the NAIC, state insurance regulators establish standards and best practices, conduct peer review, and coordinate their regulatory oversight.
 NAIC staff supports these efforts and represents the collective views of state regulators domestically and internationally.
 NAIC members, together with the central resources of the NAIC, form the national system of state-based insurance regulation in the U.S.

 2020 NAIC Strategic Priorities

 In 2020, the NAIC has been focused on the impact of COVID-19 as well issues central to our mission of protecting policyholders and advancing the state-based policy agenda.
 Learn more about the NAIC's strategic priorities for 2019: